yoedtos/cargotracker/README.md

 [![Coverage](https://sonarcloud.io/api/project_badges/measure?project=hantsy_cargotracker&metric=coverage)](https://sonarcloud.io/dashboard?id=hantsy_cargotracker)

-> **This is my personal fork of [eclipse-ee4j/cargotracker](https://github.com/eclipse-ee4j/cargotracker), some features planned to sync to the upstream project is in progress.**
+> **This is my personal fork of [eclipse-ee4j/cargotracker](https://github.com/eclipse-ee4j/cargotracker), some features are synchronized to the upstream project .**

+There are some key difference comparing to the upstream project.

+* Utilize Docker to run a Postgres Database in both development and production to erase the risk brought by different enviroments.
+* Fully support running the application on WildFly, and aslo allow you run testing codes against varied WildFly adapters.
+* The project *pom.xml* file includes fine-grained Maven profille configurations for varied Arquillian adapters, which is derived from the [Jakarta EE 8 template project](https://github.com/hantsy/jakartaee8-starter-boilerplate).
+* Add a plenty of testing codes to cover more use cases.
+* Analyse code quality at every build in the Github actions workflow, eg. code coverage report via Jacoco, SonarCloud analysis report.

 > For the detailed introduction to this project, go to the original project website: https://eclipse-ee4j.github.io/cargotracker/.

-Follow the following steps to try it on your local system.
+Follow the following steps to build and run the applicaiton on your local system.

 ## Prerequisites